Published: June 1, 2023 | Reading Time: 12 minutes

 The NxtWave Intensive program has proven to be successful in guiding aspiring developers to build a solid foundation, master essential skills, and secure their dream jobs as Data Analysts.

-Over 1000 of NxtWave learners with zero coding knowledge from various educational backgrounds have achieved software jobs.
-Check out the inspiring success stories of our learners here.
+Over 1000 NxtWave learners with zero coding knowledge from various educational backgrounds have achieved software jobs.

 No, while having a background in Mathematics or Statistics can certainly help, it's not a must.
 Many Data Analysts come from different academic backgrounds and learn the necessary skills through online courses, boot camps, and self-study.